Archetypes for Personal-development:

 What are Archetypes?
 You absolutely know you have a certain way about you.
 You have a certain way of speaking, acting, feeling and behaving.
 You may have even at one time sang to Lady Gaga’s, “baby, I was born this way”!
 Archetypes give you the image or name of a certain pattern of behaviors and emotions.
 For example:

 - nurturing, protecting, guiding and prone to be over-bearing, hovering – The Mother/Father

-- disruptive, reactionary, angry has potential to be an agent of change for a cause, ensuring liberty and just for all -The Rebel
+- disruptive, reactionary, angry has the potential to be an agent of change for a cause, ensuring liberty and just for all -The Rebel

 - motivated to bring wellness and balance to the body, mind, and spirit but prone to hubris, greed, “I know best” – The Healer

 Usefulness: Archetypes are keys to your subconscious.
-The goal is to understand archetypal patterns that resonates inside of you.
-Archetypes are neutral energetic patterns offering you wisdom of its light and shadow tendencies.
-Each archetype are containers of the best or worst version you can be and offer you a point of view that may lead to the answers you seek.
-When you learn the these patterns, you understand more about yourself and others.
+The goal is to understand archetypal patterns that resonate inside of you.
+Archetypes are neutral energetic patterns offering you the wisdom of it’s light and shadow tendencies.
+Each archetype contains the best or worst version you can be and offer you a point of view that may lead to the answers you seek.
+When you learn these patterns, you understand more about yourself and others.
+To change your life, you gotta know your story otherwise you are doom to repeat it.

 The archetypes listed here are through the work of Caroline Myss, Sacred Contract.
 More Archetypes will be added, so stay tuned!

 Remy Nirschl is certified Archetypal Consultant through CMED (Caroline Myss’s Online Education).
 Learn more about working with Remy Nirschl.More